About the Trust

 This includes community savings groups, co-operative entrepreneurial initiatives and training around HIV, aged care and childcare.
 Examples of the projects supported can be found at the website.

-The trust will also assist individuals who seek secondary, tertiary or vocational education in socially useful subjects - for example, Dr Denis Omiat, whom Lois Pollock and others have (prior to the formation of the Trust) supported through his degree.
+The trust also assists individuals who seek secondary, tertiary or vocational education in socially useful subjects - for example, Dr Denis Omiat, whom Lois Pollock and others (prior to the formation of the Trust) supported through his degree.

 Education and Health Trust Uganda is a secular organisation underpinned by anti-discrimination values relating to gender, religion, tribal affiliation and sexual orientation.

 In the 1990s I was a local authority social worker in Newham, north London.
 A large number of my clients were from the Ugandan community.